Guled12345/SUMMATIVE-ASSIGNMENT---BUILD-DOMAIN-SPECIFIC-A-CHAT-BOT/README.md

 Integrate real-time feedback to improve chatbot performance.

-📜 9- LICENSE
-This project is licensed under the MIT License.
+📜 9- LICENSEThis project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.

-👨‍💻 10- AUTHOR
-Developed by: © 2025 Guled Hassan Warsame
+👨‍💻 10- AUTHORDeveloped by: © 2025 Guled Hassan Warsame📍 GitHub: Guled12345📧 Email: g.warsameh@alustudent.com📢 LinkedIn: Guled Warsameh
-📍 GitHub: Guled12345
-📧 Email: g.warsameh@alustudent.com
-📢 LinkedIn: Guled Warsameh

 💡 For any questions or collaborations, feel free to reach out!

 📚💡 Enhancing learning through AI-powered conversations! 🚀